GregoryBrown/Realtime-Network-Monitoring/README.md

 password = lablab
 pem-file =  Router.pem
 compression = True

+#Dialout server that will listen on an address and port
+[Dial-out]
+io = input
+dial = out
+address = 0.0.0.0
+port = 7777

 [Output]
 io = output
-#required, can either be elasticsearch or influxdb
+#required, can either be elasticsearch or influxdb, or influxdbv2.
+Must specify one of these
 type = influxdb
 address = 12.12.12.53
 port = 8086